darekkay/dashboard/README.md

 ![](docs/assets/img/1.1.4.png)

+## Project status

+The project is under active development.
+While it is [live](https://dashboard.darekkay.com) already, I consider the status **late alpha** due to possible changes and the minimal amount of widgets.

 ## Goal

 The goal of this project is a fully customizable and extendable dashboard, with modules like clock, weather, todo tasks, bookmarks, calendar, etc. The user should be able to view all important information on a single page.